Limitations of Quantum Measurements and Operations of Scattering Type under the Energy Conservation Law: Fundumental error bound of scattering quantum measurements under energy conservation law

-In this section, we derive the inequality of the measurement error in a scattering process under energy conservation Eq.~(\ref{eq:way_energy}) from Ozawa's inequality \cite{Ozawa-ineq} by extending the argument given in \cite{Ozawa-way}.
-As described in the main text, we assume that ${\rm I}$ and ${\rm II}$ are spin $\frac{1}{2} $ particles,Each of them has one degree of freedom in position space (the orbital degree) and the spin degree of freedom.
-We represent by $O_{\rm I}$ and $O_{\rm II}$ the orbital degrees of freedom of I and II, respectively.
-We denote by $S$ and $D$ the spin degrees of freedom of I and II, respectively.
-Measuring an observable $M_D $ of the system $D$, we indirectly measure an observable of system $S$ denoted by $A_S$.
-The observable $A_S$ is assumed to be an operator on the spin state space of I.

-To proof the the lower bound Eq.~(\ref{eq:way_energy}), we introduce another measurement particle ${\rm III}$.
+\begin{proof} We prove the lower bound Eq.~(\ref{eq:way_energy}) from Ozawa's inequality \cite{Ozawa-ineq} by extending the argument given in \cite{Ozawa-way}.
+To prove Eq.~(\ref{eq:way_energy}), we introduce another particle ${\rm III}$ {that is assumed to measure the system I+II from time $\tau$ to $\tau'$ without affecting the measurement of the system I by the system II from time 0 to $\tau$}.
 The particle {\rm III} has the orbital degree denoted by $ O_{\rm III}$.
 Let the position and the momentum of particle ${\rm III}$ be $Q_{\rm III}$ and $P_{\rm III}$, respectively. \\